 - we have an Easy English “landing page”

 Accessibility is also about culture and we are actively working to ensure that we are welcoming to all.
-Part of this includes regularly identifying the priorities, needs and barriers to participation of all lesbian, and gay and bisexual communities – especially those currently under-represented within our service provision and membership.
+Part of this includes regularly identifying the priorities, needs and barriers to participation of all LGBT+ communities – especially those currently under-represented within our service provision and membership.
 This information will then be used to develop the information/ support and services that meet the identified needs.

 This is a long-term commitment and will be dependent upon time, resources and capacity.
 Our current priorities reaching less visible members of our community and addressing discrimination experienced by current and potential members who are: